soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 ## Define policies for ATP

-To define (or edit) ATP policies, you must have one of the roles assigned as described in the following table:
+To define (or edit) ATP policies, you must be assigned one of the roles described in the following table:

 |Role  |Where/how assigned  |